herrera-ignacio/design_patterns/introduction.md

 #### Specifying Object Implementations

+By abstracting the process of object creation, the design patterns give you different ways to associate an interface with its implementation transparently at instantiation.
+Creational patterns ensure that your system is written in terms of interfaces, not implementations.

 ### How to select a design pattern

 The choice of programming language is important because it influences one's point of view.
 We assume level